brookman1/brookman1/_posts/2025-08-29-LLM-Image-Generation.markdown

 ## Some Images with Similar Prompt from Meta
 The prompt will take some doing to get, if I still have it.
+> Make it a sticker on a hardhat or a lunchbox was part of the prompt, make it fabric was picked from suggestions.
 ![Fabric](/brookman1/assets/icon_with_a_message_work_don_t_help_fabric.jpeg)

 ![Hardhat](/brookman1/assets/icon_with_a_message_work_don_t_help_helmet.jpeg)